igorulian/SuperiorMemes/README.md

   - [ ] Login with google / facebook

 - [x] Logged mode
-  - [x] User can share your memes with the community
+  - [x] Upload your memes to the community
-  - [x] User can see the performance average of your memes
+  - [x] Check the performance average of your memes
-  - [x] User can see all your liked memes
+  - [x] See all your liked memes
+  - [ ] Share memes to whatsapp or another app

 ---